dgoffredo/dgoffredo.github.io/content/break-cycles.md

           // ...
     };

+A real implementation would need to account for choice elements having the same type, and so the types in the `Variant` would each have to be tagged with a distinct integer, but let's ignore that for now.

-We've already run into trouble. `Value`'s size depends on its own size.
+We've already run into worse trouble, because this code won't even compile.
+`Value`'s size depends on its own size.
 To work around this, a level of indirection is needed.
 Suppose the class template `Allocated<T>` were a wrapper around a heap-allocated `T` referred to by a `T*`, but with value semantics rather than pointer semantics (i.e. copying the `Allocated<T>` copies the referred to `T` instance).
 Then `Value` can be defined as:

     class Value {
         bdlb::Variant<int64_t,